daeKo/dp_memory_demo/README.md

 ## Installation

-You just have to follow the instructions in https://github.com/tensorflow/privacy, since it covers all dependencies.
+First, install matplotlib, then you just have to follow the instructions in https://github.com/tensorflow/privacy, since it covers all remaining dependencies.

 You also should copy a version of the Pennchar Dataset to ./data/.